 and

-or viceversa. \Cref{lem:Theta-and-BGmR} implies that any isotrivial degeneration to $(C_0,p_1^0,p_2^0)$ will be contained in one of the two spaces above.
+or vice versa. \Cref{lem:Theta-and-BGmR} implies that any isotrivial degeneration to $(C_0,p_1^0,p_2^0)$ will be contained in one of the two spaces above.
 The statement follows from \Cref{prop:def-hyp-rat-sing}.
 The computations for the even case are identical. \end{proof}

-\begin{remark} Notice that a similar results holds for $1$-pointed (or $0$-pointed) rosary of hyperelliptic (odd) $A$-singularities.
+\begin{remark} Notice that a similar result holds for a $1$-pointed (or $0$-pointed) rosary of hyperelliptic (odd) $A$-singularities.
 We leave it to the reader to adapt the previous statement to these cases. \end{remark} Finally, we note that the same statement works for closed rosaries.

 \begin{definition} Let $C$ be an $A$-prestable curve over an algebraically closed field $k$.
-We say that $C$ is a \emph{closed chain of hyperelliptic curves} of genus bounded by $g$ if there exists a $A_{2k+1}$-singularity with $k\geq 1$ such that the (pointed) normalization $(\widetilde{C},p_1,p_2)$ is a $2$-pointed chain of hyperelliptic curves of genus bounded by $g$. \end{definition} We leave the proof of the next proposition to the interested reader.
+We say that $C$ is a \emph{closed chain of hyperelliptic curves} of genus bounded by $g$ if there exists an $A_{2k+1}$-singularity with $k\geq 1$ such that the (pointed) normalization $(\widetilde{C},p_1,p_2)$ is a $2$-pointed chain of hyperelliptic curves of genus bounded by $g$. \end{definition} We leave the proof of the next proposition to the interested reader.
 It directly follows from \Cref{prop:defor-rational-chain}.

 \begin{proposition} Let $(C_0,p_1^0,p_2^0)$ be a closed rosary of hyperelliptic $A$-singularities (of even length) and $(C_1,p_1^1,p_2^1)$ be an $A_r$-stable curve which admits an isotrivial degeneration to $C_0$.
 Then $(C_1,p_1^1,p_2^1)$ is a closed chain of hyperelliptic curves. \end{proposition}